flatcar/Flatcar/draft.md

 ### Removal

-A Steering Committee member may be removed by X.
+A Steering Committee member may be removed for sustained inactivity or for a serious breach of the Code of Conduct.
+Removal requires a 4 of 5 supermajority vote of the other seated members; the member in question does not vote on their own removal.

-The process for initiating and recording such a removal is X.
+Removal is initiated by any seated member raising it with the Committee, followed by that vote.
+The reason and outcome are recorded in the project's governance records, and the vacated seat is filled through the Vacancies process above.

 ### Emeritus